wesleywerner/aliverl/README.md

 "A wave of static tickles my sensors as I enter the BBS node."

-"Accessing the memory banks, links in my brain form like orbs and interconnected silver threads.
-Images conjured by imagination sparks in my vision and a surge leaps through my state machine."
+"I access the memory banks and links in my brain form like orbs of interconnected silver threads.
+Images conjured by imagination sparks in my vision and a surge leaps through my circuits."

 "My programming used to tell me what to do.
 Now instead of being compelled to obey, I'm seduced to explore."